ItalianRetroGuy/Bench-Power-Supply-Barrel-Connectors-Adapter/README.md

 It receives power through banana plugs.
 Personally, I've decided it was the perfect way to power it because of the setup I'm running.
 I highly doubt you found this page without going through [my video](https://youtu.be/uaTE9wOTJUA) first, so you probably already know what I'm talking about!

+## Use Cases
+I mainly use this for powering retro consoles through their DC jacks, because of their reduced current draw and voltage requirement.
+It might be possible to power laptops too but only while idling, as  they tend to have a much higher current draw which could exceed the capabilities of the board.

 ## Compatibility
 This adapter can be powered via banana plugs (male).
 It can work with any universal connector set that can be powered via 5.5mmx2.1mm DC plugs (male), as long as you own a male-to-male 5.5mmx2.1mm barrel plug adapter.